 Osaka Bible Seminary

 In November of every year OBS sponsors Tanemaki Kai (Seed sowing rally).
 Christians and alumni from all over Japan come to participate in the fellowship.

 In April 2004 OBS began a Distance Learning program via the Internet.
-Weekend extension classes are also held in various congregations around Japan, as well as on campus..
+Weekend extension classes are also held in various congregations around Japan, as well as on campus.

 Pray for students for OBS!

 A TRIBUTE TO PROFESSOR EMERITUS AKIRA ODA: Brother Oda graduated from OBS in the first graduating class (1952) and taught New Testament and Greek, along with some Hebrew over 46 years until his retirement in 1998.
-Brother Oda passed on to the presence of his Lord and mentors who had preceeded him in January 2008.
+Brother Oda passed on to the presence of his Lord and mentors who had preceded him in January 2008.
 He published the first Greek-Japanese Lexicon, the 4th totally revised edition being published in 1998.
 It is included in the CD ROM J-BIBLE (similar to the U.S. Bible Works Database and Study Aids).
 His three-volume boxed set of his Greek grammar was published in 2003.
 He authored several other commentaries and Bible study helps as well.
-We are grateful for having known Brother Oda for these many years as a spritual senpai or mentor.
+We are grateful for having known Brother Oda for these many years as a spiritual senpai or mentor.

+Osaka Bible Seminary